 It is incredibly easy to do and can stop these small tasks from building up.
 This method keeps you focused on the bigger picture and stops you from having to spend hours trying to remember or deal with the little things once they have stacked up on your desk.

 While people receive a paycheck for their work, some people need a little more.
-If employees feel that their work is not appreciated or that they are not valued enough, it can absolutely ruin their productivity.
+If employees feel that their work is not appreciated or that they are not valued enough, it can ruin their productivity.

-Something as simple as thank you or some other acknowledgment of effort from a CEO or high-level executive is enough to really brighten someone’s day and get them being as productive as possible.
-Sure, an email or message saying “good job” is nice, but it’s definitely not the same as the CEO of the company recognizing your hard work in person.
+Something as simple as thank you or some other acknowledgment of effort from a CEO or high-level executive is enough to brighten someone’s day and get them being as productive as possible.
+Sure, an email or message saying “good job” is nice, but it’s not the same as the CEO of the company recognizing your hard work in person.

 The quality of your work environment can have a direct impact on how productive a team is.
-The workplace should be clean, bright and cheerful and office policies shouldn’t be present.
+The workplace should be clean, bright, and cheerful and office policies shouldn’t be present.
 In addition to that, you should also aim to have a professional culture in the workplace.

 Of course, a bit of fun and some jokes are okay from time to time but don’t let it get out of hand or become unproductive.
 Also, ensure your employees are uplifted at work, and not knocked down.
-The happier and safer people are, the better employee they will become.
+The happier and safer people are, the better the employee will become.

 In conclusion, these are 10 proven ways that you can increase the productivity of your employees.
 Productivity often goes hand in hand with success, so by having a productive team, you will likely have a successful team.